 List Your Website on Flippa

-You’ll be asked to include basic details about your site like the domain name, the business name, and your country.
+You’ll provide basic details such as the domain name, business name, and your country.

 Lastly, upload a high-quality image of your website.
-Now you only wait for quotes and inquiries to start coming in.
-Alternatively, you can list your website of Flippa’s auction and sell to the highest bidder.
+After your listing goes live, respond promptly to questions and offers.
+You can also list your site on Flippa’s auction and sell to the highest bidder.